MeSoftHorny/WTRTI/docs/docs/index.md

 !!! warning
     Make sure it is not in the game root directory, otherwise the game launcher will delete the WTRTI executable.
 !!! tip
-    Since the program works in **portable mode**, all files (logs, profiles, etc.) that the program dumps or uses, will be located in the same folder as the executable file.
+    Since the program works in **portable mode**, all files (logs, profiles, etc.) that the program uses, will be located in the same folder as the executable file.
     As an exception on **Mac**, the config folder is located at: `~/Library/Application Support/WTRTI/`
 3. Start WTRTI.
 4. Add some indicators to the list (**+** button).